What if Your Employer Won’t Support Your Career?

 Learning new skills can be as cheap or expensive as you’d like.
 You could spend fifty dollars on a book, thousands to go to a convention or make use of some of the vast amount of free resources available (SQL Saturdays, free e-books, user groups, blogs, etc).

 Networking can also cost as much as you’d like to put into it.
-Twitter is free and a great place to get started networking.
+Social media is free and a great vehicle to get started networking.
 Likewise local user groups and SQL Saturdays.
 On the other hand traveling to remote SQL Saturdays, going to conventions, or even going on a SQL Cruise can cost big money.
 But while nice they aren’t really required.

 In the end if your company refuses to even buy you a $50 book you might consider investing your own time and maybe some money to improve your skills, do some networking and find yourself some place better.
 But again, at the end of the day, it’s still all about you.